garylirocks/quickrefs/azure-networking-dns.markdown

 ## Private DNS zones

-You could link a Private DNS Zone to a vNet (not subnet), enable auto-registration, then hostname of any VMs in the vNet would be registered in this Private DNS Zone
+A private zone could be linked to one or more vNet (not subnet)

 - The vNet and the Private DNS Zone could be in different subscriptions, to create a vNet link, permissions required:
   - `Microsoft.Network/privateDnsZones/virtualNetworkLinks/write` on the Private DNS Zone
   - `Microsoft.Network/virtualNetworks/join/action` on the vNet
   - The builtin role `Private DNS Zone Contributor` has the required permissions
+- Auto-registration
+  - Hostname of any VMs in the vNet would be registered in this Private DNS Zone
+  - A vNet could be linked to multiple private zones, but **ONLY ONE** could have auto-registration enabled, even your vNet is configured with custom DNS servers, the auto-registration still happens
+- Fallback to internet (preview)
+  - It's a setting in vNet link `"resolutionPolicy": "NxDomainRedirect"`
+  - When `NXDOMAIN` is returned from a private DNS zone, Azure redirects the query to public DNS resolver
+  - Only available for Private DNS zones associated to Private Link resources (`privatelink.*` domains)
+  - This helps when you access a private-link enabled PaaS resource in another tenant
+    - Your DNS query would resolve to the public IP address of the resource
 - Note
-  - They are global, could be accessed from any region, sny subscription, any tenant.
+  - A private zone is global, could be accessed from any region, any subscription, any tenant.
-  - A zone can be linked to multiple vnets
-  - A vnet can have **ONLY ONE** registration zone, but can have multiple resolution zones, even your vnet is configured with custom DNS servers, the auto-registration still happens

 - Scoped to a single vNet